alinahid477/vsphere-tkg-tunnel/README.md

 ```

 The above docker, based on the environment variable supplied, will
+- Tunnel Wizard `~/binaries/tunnel.sh --help`
     - Create tunnel
     - Login into k8s workload cluster
     - open a shell access through tunnel
-- The tunnel.sh is basically a wizard interface. `~/binaries/tunnel.sh --help`
-- This wizard will let you switch back and forth between workload and management cluster.
+    - This wizard will let you switch back and forth between workload and management cluster with simple flags (*`--switch-to-supervisor` `--switch-to-workload`*).
+    - The wizard will also let you login to other workload cluster with simple flags (*`--cluster-endpoint`, `--cluster-name`*)
+    - The vsphere sso login is taken care of in the background
+- Create Cluster Wizard `~/binaries/create-cluster.sh --help`
+    - Create vSphere with Tanzu workload cluster
+    - Wizard interface to create cluster that simpleflies the process.
+    - launch this wizard using flag `~/binaries/create-cluster.sh --wizard`
+    - OR, in a pipeline scenario pass parameters to create cluster.

+## That's it

+***Read below if you want know how things are working under the hood***

-## Quick start (do it your self)
+# Do it your self

 ### docker container
 ```